 Projects in theme 3

-Summary: While there are rich datasets of land use and land-use change at the spatial scales relevant to most watersheds (30-m resolution, e.g. Landsat imagery) that can be used for spatial modelling, until now, direct remote sensing of lakes has offered limited systematic applications.
+Summary: While there are rich datasets of land use and land-use change at the spatial scales relevant to most watersheds (30 meters resolution, e.g. Landsat imagery) that can be used for spatial modelling, until now, direct remote sensing of lakes has offered limited systematic applications.
 This is mostly because past satellite sensors were not well adapted to lakes in terms of spatial, spectral and radiometric resolutions.
 This is changing rapidly with the launch of a new generation of earth observation (EO) satellites offering high spatial resolution and good radiometric performance (Landsat-8, Sentinel-2), and future generations of satellites will continue to offer greater spectral and/or spatial resolution.
 The goal of this project is to build a pan-Canadian dataset of in situ optical properties and biogeochemical parameters to develop new bio-geo-optical algorithms required to fully exploit the Landsat-8 and Sentinel-2 multispectral imagery.
-We will establish relationships between satellite-derived bio-geo-optical parameters and lake health indicators in order to map a water quality index.
-The algorithms and methods developed will be available to produce systematic water quality indicators in lakes or regions of concern, including those that were not sampled as part of the National Lake Pulse Survey.
-Therefore, the main outcome of this project will be tools to diagnose Canada’s millions of lakes and their catchments from space.
+We will establish relationships between satellite-derived bio-geo-optical parameters and lake health indicators and bulk biogeochemical quantities (e.g., organic carbon concentration) in order to map an optical water quality (OWQ) index.
+The algorithms and methods developed will be available to produce systematic water quality indicators in lakes or regions of concern, including those that were not sampled as part of the network.
+Therefore, the main outcome of this project will be tools to diagnose Canada’s millions of lakes OWQ from space.